Berlin’s Best Beans –

 Cafe & Specialty Coffee Guide

 Berlin is blessed with more than 40 specialty coffee shops and cafes bringing to the German capital some of the best coffee beans on the market, carefully crafted by knowledgeable coffee people and professionals from all over the world and served in beautifully and individually designed spaces.
 It is pretty exciting to experience the rapid growth of the third wave movement in Berlin first hand as it spreads from district to district.
 And while I love to tell you all about the most incredible spots on the Berlin coffee map (below), I am hoping to dive a bit deeper into the scene by introducing you to some of the incredible female coffee people that push the scene to excellence on a daily basis.

-A guide to Specialty Coffee Shops in Berlin
+A guide to Specialty Coffee Shops and Cafes in Berlin